 Clicky Skip to Content

-Also back is the annual Calle Ocho Music Festival on SW Eighth St. in Little Havana.
-On Sunday, March 9 the main drag between 12 and 27 avenues closes down from 11 a.m. to 7 p.m. and it's a party!
-10 stages are set up throughout the festival and bands from representing all of Latin America perform as well as folkloric dance groups.
+Also back are the annual Carnaval on the Mile the weekend of Saturday, March 7 and Sunday, March 8, 2026 from 10 a.m. to 10 p.m., taking place in Downtown Coral Gables on Miracle Mile.
+Plenty of music stages, kids activities and art vendors make for a fun time.
+The following weekend the annual Calle Ocho Music Festival on happens on Sunday, March 15, 2026 on Calle Ocho (SW 8 St.) on the main drag between 12 and 27 avenues from 11 a.m. to 7 p.m. and it's a party!
+Several stages are set up throughout the festival and bands representing all of Latin America perform as well as folkloric dance groups.
 International food, lots of games and plenty of giveaways round out the fun day.
 Click here for all the info.

 Smack in the middle of the month, the annual Miami-Dade County Youth Fair returns to the Tamiami Park fairgrounds.
-From March 16 through April 6 enjoy a multitude of carnival rides, new food offerings, the circus, ice skating shows, pig races and plenty of student work exhibitions.
+From March 12 through April 5, 2026 enjoy a multitude of carnival rides, new food offerings, the circus, ice skating shows, pig races and plenty of student work exhibitions.
 There are plenty of discounts and deals throughout the fair's run.
+This year's theme is “Wild About the Fair” and to celebrate that is the new Safari Encounter by Immersive Productions.
 Click here to see them all and plan your outing.

 To keep up with latest news, sign up for the daily South Florida on the Cheap newsletter.
 You can also follow us on Facebook and Instagram.